How to Prep for the Weekend Visitor

-People often have busy schedules, so when mum or dad's care needs progress to the point where they require care, it can be stressful finding time to visit several care homes as recommended.
-The typical full-time worker works 36.5 hours a week Monday - Friday and may be limited to visiting care homes at the weekend.
+People often have busy schedules, so when a parent's care needs progress to the point where they require care, it can be stressful finding time to visit several care homes as recommended.
+The typical full-time worker works 36.5 hours a week, Monday through Friday, and may be limited to visiting care homes on weekends.

 It is often the Care Home Manager who completes show rounds, but they, of course, need a break too!
-Usually, a Care Home Manager works Monday - Friday and therefore this leaves the question of who will complete show-rounds at the weekends?
+Usually, a Care Home Manager works Monday to Friday; therefore, this leaves the question of who will complete show-rounds at the weekends?

-We have spoken to the TrustedCare Team and have come up with 5 things a care home can do to prepare for the weekend visitor.
+We have spoken to the TrustedCare Team and have identified five things a care home can do to prepare for the weekend visitor.

 1. Decide which staff members would be best suited to doing show-rounds

-It would be good practise to select at least 3 regular weekend staff members whom you think would succeed in representing the care home excellently.
-It is important to have more than one member of staff who is capable of providing a show round to cover for sickness, annual holidays and the instance that a care seeker walks-in without an appointment.
+It would be good practice to select at least three regular weekend staff members who you think would excel in representing the care home.
+It is important to have more than one member of staff who is capable of providing a show round to cover for sickness, annual holidays and the instance that a care seeker walks in without an appointment.
 It's good to be prepared for all occurrences!

 Key Takeaways: